 Born in Pyramid Hill, Victoria, Australia—population 419—Mandy grew up around the rugged coastline and rolling hills of Tasmania.
 Upon moving to England, she discovered the tantalizing London fashion scene and fell in love with the concept of the creative collective.
 Later in Los Angeles, she found her creative freedom among the thriving, no-holds-barred visionaries of the music video world.

 Mandy has worked as a costume designer and stylist for an array of creative dynamos including photographer Herb Ritts; directors Joel and Ethan Coen, David Fincher, Diane Keaton, and Julien Temple; and music icons David Bowie, Madonna, George Michael, and Tina Turner.
 She taught high school art and theater, Advanced Placement art programs, and contributed blogs to The Huffington Post.
-She is a book reviewer for the New York Journal of Books and is on the board of directors for the Small Publishers, Artists & Writers Network (SPAWN).
-Mandy teaches workshops at writers conferences and is a writing coach and public speaker.
+She is a book reviewer for the New York Journal of Books, VP of Education for the Ojai Evening Toastmasters, and is a founding member of A Time to Speak; a speaker series focusing on subjects related to the environment and humanities.
+Mandy teaches workshops at writer conferences and is a writing coach and public speaker.
 These days she lives with her family in Ojai, California, and spins dark stories for her readers’ pleasure as well as her own.

 When Mandy’s not writing or reading, she’s cooking, painting, dancing, or on

 walkabout—hopefully, somewhere in Europe.

 Author of A Secret Muse, The Devil And The Muse, The Legend of Astridr: Birth, and The Immortal Muse.